masterqwerty/mendix-box-docs/api-examples/authentication/GetTokenServiceAccount.md

 ## Return Value

 This microflow does not return a value.
+It creates an `AccessToken` attribute that gets passed to a page where you can save your access token.